DentalNPI

 Frequently asked

-• How are these oral & maxillofacial pathologists in Virginia ranked?
+• How are these oral and maxillofacial pathologists in Virginia ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 6 are Medicare-enrolled and 0 practice in a dental shortage area.
 We do not accept payment for placement.

-• Do oral & maxillofacial pathologists in Virginia accept Medicaid?
+• Do oral and maxillofacial pathologists in Virginia accept Medicaid?

 Virginia's Medicaid program is Cardinal Care.
 Specialist participation varies.
 We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Cardinal Care provider directory (https://www.dmas.virginia.gov/).

-• How do I check a oral & maxillofacial pathologist's license in Virginia?
+• How do I check an oral and maxillofacial pathologist's license in Virginia?

 Use the Virginia Board of Dentistry license-lookup at https://www.dhp.virginia.gov/dentistry/.
 Confirm the license is active and check for any disciplinary actions.